dart-lang/web/README.md

   bound of `JSAny?`.
 - Union types are computed by picking the least upper bound of the types in the JS type hierarchy, where every interface is equivalent to `JSObject`.
+- Dictionary and typedef types are only emitted if they're used by another API.

 ### Compatibility

 - The generator uses the
-  [MDN compatibility data](https://github.com/mdn/browser-compat-data) to determine what members and interfaces to emit.
-Currently, we only emit code that is standards track and supported on Chrome, Firefox, and Safari to reduce the number of breaking changes.
-This is currently WIP and some members may be added or removed.
+  [MDN compatibility data](https://github.com/mdn/browser-compat-data) to determine what members, interfaces, and namespaces to emit.
+Currently, we only emit code that is standards track and is not experimental to reduce the number of breaking changes.

 ## Generation and updating the package